Pawnee Zoo: Plot

-The episode opens with Ron (Nick Offerman) saying to Leslie (Amy Poehler), "Here's the situation...", prompting her to go into a full rendition of the rap "Parents Just Don't Understand".
+The episode opens with Ron saying to Leslie, "Here's the situation...", prompting her to go into a full rendition of the rap "Parents Just Don't Understand".
 Afterward, he tells her someone is on fire at a park and needs immediate assistance.
 Later, Leslie holds a marriage for two recently acquired penguins to help promote the Pawnee Zoo.
 Immediately after the marriage, the two penguins begin having sex in front of a crowd of children, who are informed by an adult in the audience that both penguins are actually males.
 The Bulge, a gay bar in Pawnee, later sends Leslie a wedding cake with two penguins on top to thank her for supporting the gay community.
-April (Aubrey Plaza) introduces Leslie to her boyfriend Derek (Blake Lee), who himself also has a boyfriend named Ben (Josh Duvendeck), much to Leslie's confusion.
+April introduces Leslie to her boyfriend Derek, who himself also has a boyfriend named Ben, much to Leslie's confusion.
 They declare her their "hero" for holding the gay penguin wedding, but Leslie insists it was simply a publicity stunt, not a political statement.
-Nevertheless, Marcia Langman (Darlene Hunt), a member of the Society for Family Stability Foundation, demands she annul the penguin wedding or resign from the parks department.
+Nevertheless, Marcia Langman, a member of the Society for Family Stability Foundation, demands she annul the penguin wedding or resign from the parks department.

-Ann (Rashida Jones), who has been nursing Mark (Paul Schneider) at the hospital since he fell into the pit, says he has acted much nicer since the incident.
-Ann also reveals she has broken up with Andy (Chris Pratt).
+Ann, who has been nursing Mark at the hospital since he fell into the pit, says he has acted much nicer since the incident.
+Ann also reveals she has broken up with Andy.
 Mark and Leslie kissed before he fell, but both insist they are just friends.
 Mark tries to ask Ann out, but she declines out of respect for Leslie's friendship.
-Meanwhile, the Bulge holds a party in Leslie's honor, which she attends along with Tom (Aziz Ansari) to announce she has not taken a political stand.
+Meanwhile, the Bulge holds a party in Leslie's honor, which she attends along with Tom to announce she has not taken a political stand.
 However, she accepts the free drinks they offer her and ends up getting drunk and having a great time.
-The next day, she is invited to go on the Pawnee Today talk show to discuss her supposed stance on same-sex marriage with Marcia Langman and television host Joan Callamezzo (Mo Collins).
+The next day, she is invited to go on the Pawnee Today talk show to discuss her supposed stance on same-sex marriage with Marcia Langman and television host Joan Callamezzo.

 Meanwhile, Andy shows up at Ann's house wearing a fancy suit.
 He tells her he has matured, gotten an office job and would like to get back together, but Ann declines.
 The camera follows Andy as he leaves, revealing he is actually living in a tent inside the pit.
 During the Pawnee Today show, Leslie and Marcia argue fiercely.
 Leslie insists she has not taken a political position, even after Marcia brings up the recent party at the Bulge.
 They take several callers, all of whom agree that Leslie should resign.
 Fed up, Leslie adamantly insists she will not resign, nor will she annul the penguin wedding.
 Later, she visits Ann and insists that Ann go on a date with Mark.
 The episode ends with Leslie driving the penguins from the Pawnee Zoo to a zoo in Iowa, where same-sex marriage is legal.